 Global Accelerated Learning • Est. 1999

-Glossary Term Copy Running-config
+Glossary Term Copy Running-Config

 Training Camp • Cybersecurity Glossary

-What is Copy Running-config?
+What is Copy Running-Config?

-Glossary > Copy Running-config
+Glossary > Network Security > Copy Running-Config

-Understanding Copy Running-config
+Understanding Copy Running-Config

 Copying the running configuration refers to the process of duplicating the current configuration settings of a network device, such as a router or switch, and saving it to a specified location.
 This copy includes all the active parameters and settings that are currently in effect on the device at that moment.
 This action is typically done to back up the current configuration for future reference, to restore the device to a previous state if needed, or to transfer the configuration to another similar device for consistency.

-Learn More About Copy Running-config:
+Learn More About Copy Running-Config:

 Ready to Get Certified?

-Turn knowledge into credentials.
-Browse our instructor-led cybersecurity courses.
+Turn knowledge into credentials with our instructor-led cybersecurity boot camps.

 View All Courses →